 Monocrystalline panels are created by slicing a large crystal into very thin silicon wafers – hence their name “monocrystalline”.
 Polycrystalline cells are formed when molten silicon is poured onto rods or cast into ingots.
-Crystals grow on the outside of these pieces, and then they are sliced up to create cells.
+Crystals grow on the outside of these pieces, and when they are sliced up to create cells.

 What both have in common is a material called silicon, as well as sunlight striking them at high angles.
-Monocrystalline tend to be more efficient than polycrystalline solar cells, due to its higher light absorption rate per square inch.
+Monocrystalline tend to be more efficient than polycrystalline solar cells, due to their higher light absorption rate per square inch.

-Both these solar cell technologies are pretty much the same and both have pros and cons, so this depends entirely what roof type you have and how much energy you are wanting to produce.
+Both these solar cell technologies are pretty much the same and both have pros and cons, so this depends entirely on what roof type you have and how much energy you are wanting to produce.

 Mono panels are better for generating a large amount of energy from your solar panels, but poly solar cells will be more suited to those who don’t need as much power.